Troy, Alabama: Before the Civil War

 After Pike County's borders were resized, the land that later became Troy was settled in the early 1830s.
 Originally known as Deer Stand Hill (an Indian hunting ground), which was first settled about 1824, it was later known as Zebulon and then Centreville before being renamed Troy in 1838.
 Troy became the county seat that same year after a new county courthouse was built in the city, replacing the previous county seat town of Monticello.
 The court met in local stores until the courthouse was built in 1839.
 In 1880, this structure was torn down and rebuilt as an opera house, which was also eventually torn down.
 A brick courthouse was erected in 1880.
 A hotel and taverns along with small mercantile stores were soon created, quickly making the new town the social center of the county.
 Unfortunately, the town of Troy completely burned down in 1901 after a devastating fire, and had to be rebuilt.
 The courthouse, originally in the center of the town square, was demolished because of fire damage and relocated one block away just outside of the town square.

 To promote movement of settlers and to speed mail from Washington City to New Orleans, the Federal Road was laid out after 1805.
 In 1824, a military road was laid out from Fort Barrancas in Pensacola, Florida, and ran on top of the ridges to Fort Mitchell in Russell County, Alabama, and connected to the Federal Road.
 Captain Daniel E. Burch of the U.S. Army marked the route using three notches on trees for a crew under Lt.
 Elias Phillips to follow.
 The route was eventually cleared in 1824 at a cost of $1,130.
-It follows the ridge dividing the water sheds of the Conecuh River to the northwest, and the Yellow River and Pea River to the southeast.
+It followed the ridge dividing the watersheds of the Conecuh River to the northwest, and the Yellow River and Pea River to the southeast.
 This road became known as the Three Notch Road and ran through Troy and Pike County.
 While never being highly needed as a military supply road, it became a boon to the settlers who used it to move into south-central and southeast Alabama and into northwest Florida.